thatWest7014/thatWest7014/README.md

-# :wave: Hi there, I'm West7014/Frost!
+# :wave: Hi there, I'm West7014!

 I'm primarily a backend developer who mainly works with Javascript, Lua, C++, and others.
+Depending on where you know me from, I also go by Frost, Aether, and many others.
 ####
 - Pronouns: [any/all](https://en.pronouns.page/@west7014)